The author is a guitarist and bassist with over 35 years of experience as a musician.

 I hope you realize this article was intended with a light-hearted spin.
 But I also want to mention the darker side of gear acquisition, on a more serious note.
 For some people, the intense desire to spend money and purchase new things is a real psychological disorder that requires professional intervention.

-It's humorous when well-grounded people spend a little too much on gear, or have a room full of guitars that drives their spouse crazy.
+It's humorous when well-grounded people spend a little too much on gear or have a room full of guitars that drives their spouse crazy.

-It's not funny when people lose their homes, jobs and marriages because they can't stop spending money.
+It's not funny when people lose their homes, jobs, and marriages because they can't stop spending money.

 If your life is in ruins because you spend too much on gear, that's not GAS, that's an addiction.
-You need to talk to someone and get help.
+You need to talk to a professional and get help.
 This isn't unlike any other addiction: A shopping addict seeks the rush of finding and buying something new, and when that's over they need it again.

-Living with Gear Acquisition Syndrome
+Living With Gear Acquisition Syndrome

 For most of us, GAS means drooling over guitars at the shop, buying too much stuff, and getting an earful from our spouses for cluttering up the house with guitars, amps and effects pedals.
-As long as we keep everything in perspective and put more emphasis on our family, careers, finances and skills as a musician we shouldn't worry about Gear Acquisition Syndrome becoming a problem.
+As long as we keep everything in perspective and put more emphasis on our family, careers, finances, and skills as a musician we shouldn't worry about Gear Acquisition Syndrome becoming a problem.